astro-rd/simple_space_simulations/README.md

 I will add dates on when the program was added/reworked so you know how recent the program is.

 Everything is free to use!
+Note: I used Google's Gemini to help find and explain errors in the code.

+Copy and paste the code into a program like Virtual Studio Code.